sitegeist/image-jack/README.md

 As we are creating the webP images as copies (keeping the original image untouched) this configuration delivers the webP image if the client supports it.
 Otherwise, the original image is served.

+As a fallback solution (e.g. for remote storages) there is an option in the extension settings to activate a xclass for the storage driver.
+This solution has one major drawback: The driver is only asked once on cache generation.
+So it is not possible to check the client accept header in every request.
+The first successful request defines which image format is used.
+Furthermore, there needs to be a class for every storage driver that should be extended.
+The LocalDriver and the AmazonS3Driver are already available.

 ### Scheduler / Cronjob
 To start the image processing a command is available: